locate an office

 In the language of fixed income professionals, we think it’s a good time to extend duration.
 As a reminder, duration is a measure of a bond portfolio’s sensitivity to changes in interest rates.
 Extending a portfolio’s duration before rates decline causes the market value of the underlying securities to appreciate as future cash flows are discounted to a lesser extent.
 In other words, you need duration to benefit from falling rates.
 Without it, you’ll receive only coupon income from your bonds, a fraction of the total return potential in fixed income.

-A strategy we recommend investors consider is a full duration position of 5–6 years that can be achieved in a 1–17 year bond ladder or mutual fund.
+A strategy we recommend investors to consider is a full-duration position of five to six years, which can be achieved through various investment options, such as a 1–17 year bond ladder or mutual fund.
 Consider holding duration in a diversified portfolio of high-quality credit or municipal bonds.
 We don’t expect credit spreads to widen from current levels, and the credit premium (the extra yield over a risk-free bond) contributes valuable income, potentially boosting the total return.

 This is not the first time we’ve made the case for extending duration.
-At various times over the past two years we have recommended considering this approach.
-But this seems a possibly opportune moment.
+At various times over the past two years, we have recommended considering this approach.
+But this still seems a possibly opportune moment.

 How the Fed might be reading macro data